bigfix/developer.bigfix.com/site/reference/types/wmi-select.md

 # boolean value of &lt;wmi select&gt; : boolean

-Returns the boolean value of a &lt;wmi select&lt; object (exists only for boolean objects).
+Returns the boolean value of a &lt;wmi select&gt; object (exists only for boolean objects).

 # integer value &lt;integer&gt; of &lt;wmi select&gt; : integer